-"Exercise, Sleep, Mental Health, Diet, and Smoking" are selected as five key factors leading to the concentration of work and wellness of life, and programs to achieve each index have been implemented.
+All Group Companies in Japan establish an action agenda for "Exercise, Sleep, Mental Health, Diet, and Smoking" which are selected as five key factors as "Boost 5", leading to the concentration of work and wellness of life, and programs to achieve each index have been implemented.
 Visualizing health conditions and the support of conducting seminars or having advice from industrial doctors or occupational health nurses are carried out, in order to facilitate the employees' awareness and habituation.

-By continuously taking these five approaches throughout the year, with the aim of reducing future health risks, we develop mentally and physically tough talents, aiming to create a workplace with full of smile.
-We were recognized for these efforts and selected as brands of the 2019 Health & Productivity Stock Selection under The Ministry of Economy, Trade and Industry and the Tokyo Stock Exchange.
+By continuously taking Boost 5 approaches throughout the year, with the aim of reducing future health risks, we develop mentally and physically tough talents, aiming to create a workplace with full of smile.
+We were recognized for these efforts and selected as brands of the Health & Productivity Stock Selection under The Ministry of Economy, Trade and Industry and the Tokyo Stock Exchange for the third consecutive years (2019, 2020 and 2021).